patricksheehan/poppy/README.md

 - find the nearest station
 - determine the next 3 departures for each route at that station (in minutes)

-Schedules updated with a github action which pulls the latest gtfs file and makes a commit if there are changes.
+Schedules are kept up-to-date via a daily github action which pulls the latest gtfs file and makes a commit if there are changes.
 This triggers an app update via Xcode cloud tools.

 ## Status